watsonwork/watsonwork-developer-docs/guides/V1_wwsg_Webhooks.md

 **message-deleted**: each time a message is deleted from the space.
 Please note that the **message-deleted** event API is currently `experimental` and subject to change.
 It is being included here to engage developers early with this API.

 **message-edited**: each time message content is edited in the space.
-Please note that the triggering of **message-edited** events can only result from administrator actions and not from end users.
+Please note that the triggering of message-edited events takes place due to a change in the data model via Administrative, End User or Programmatic means.
+Currently only Administrative means are implemented.

 **space-members-added**: each time a member is added to the space